 “We know that the whole of creation has been groaning as in the pains of childbirth, right up to the present time.”

 In chapter 35 of my first book, “I Will Lift Up My Eyes” (2002), I discuss the human characteristic of acquisitiveness.
 It was written whilst I was visiting Calcutta (Kolkata) in the 90s, when I was struck by the huge differences there between rich and poor – the vast contrast between the hedonistic affluence of the Grand Hotel and the pleading destitution of the beggars and lepers living on the streets outside.
 Whilst I don’t think the poachers who prey on pangolins could be described as affluent, they are just trying to find their own way out of depriving circumstances, but there are many in the trafficking chain who have become affluent by it.
 In the Hong Kong markets too, I had seen tiny monkeys, too young to be separated from their mothers, being kept in small cages to be sold for a profit.
-Where is the conscience in all this?
+Where is the compassion and conscience in all this?

 Further thoughts on all of this can be found in the Introduction to “Three Generations Left?”